whoflu/Influenza-Thresholds-settings-FAQ/README.md

       - Be prepared to modify thresholds based on ongoing surveillance.
 As more data becomes available, recalibrating thresholds can help in addressing the clustering of intensity thresholds.

-Overall, it's advised to have between 5-10 years of data.
-However, at a very minimum, 3 years of consistent, high-quality data is typically essential to derive meaningful thresholds for influenza activity.

 In summary, closely spaced intensity thresholds require meticulous data scrutiny and methodological adjustments.
-Regular reviews, expert consultation, and dynamic recalibrations are essential to ensure the thresholds are meaningful and actionable.
+Regular reviews, expert consultation, and ynamic recalibrations are essential to ensure the thresholdsare meaningful and actionable.

 ---